JamesGJ5-Learning-To-Code/inventory-application/plans.md

 3. DONE Create new Mongo project and database for development using the web-interface as demonstrated in the tutorial

-4. Set up your database schemas and models in the project directory
+4. DONE Set up your database schemas and models in the project directory

 5. Download https://raw.githubusercontent.com/hamishwillee/express-locallibrary-tutorial/master/populatedb.js, edit it to match your project and use it to populate the development database accordingly for testing